Mouse or Rat? Here’s How to Know for Sure

 Key Differences at a Glance

-Feature | Mouse | Rat |
+| Feature | Mouse | Rat |

-Size | 6–10cm body (excluding tail) | 20–25cm body (excluding tail) |
+| Size | ~6–10cm body (excluding tail) | ~20–25cm body (excluding tail) |

-Tail | Long, thin, about same length as body | Thicker, shorter tail relative to body |
+| Tail | Long, thin, often about body length | Thicker, scaly; often shorter relative to body |

-Behaviour | Curious, fast-moving, light-footed | More cautious, heavier, noisy |
+| Behaviour | Curious, fast-moving, light-footed | More cautious, heavier, noisier |

 Appearance